Smart Traveler Enrollment Program (STEP): Free Travel Safety Alerts

 Travel Smartertm with travel insurance from Generali Global Assistance

-You subscribe to the STEP travel program online, by providing your full name and email, and the countries you plan to visit.
+You can subscribe to the STEP travel program online, by providing your full name and email, and the countries you plan to visit.
 If you’re currently traveling, you can sign up for email alerts and updates pertaining to your itinerary.

 The one thing you need to remember about STEP is that it works on a per-trip basis.
 You need to sign up for each international trip you take.